 The Emergency Coordinating Officer (Chief Executive Officer and/or designee) will be responsible for disseminating COOP guidance and direction during the activation and relocation phases.

-When executed, the Emergency Coordinating Officer will notify OEL, the Volusia County Emergency Operations Center.
+When executed, the Emergency Coordinating Officer will notify DEL, the Volusia County Emergency Operations Center.
 Daytona Beach Number is (386) 258-4088, the West Volusia number is (386) 736-5980; the Flagler County Emergency Services at (386) 313-4200; and the State of Florida-State Watch- Division of Emergency Management at (850) 815-4000.

 II-14 Operational Hours